cedi/cedi.github.io/content/post/breaking-clouds/index.md

 While the concept of blameless postmortem culture is gaining industry-wide recognition, another vital element of a healthy postmortem process is sanctionlessness.
 Sanctionless postmortems not only refrains from attributing blame but also from negative repercussions for those involved in the incident.
 It acknowledges that while humans make errors, these errors are merely symptoms of a systemic weakness.

-To explain this, let’s consider an incident caused by a junior engineer wo deployed faulty code.
-In a blameless postmortem we would focus on understanding how the code made it through the review and was not caught in our QA processes and was allowed to progress through our release gates.
-Rather than blaming the junior engineer for pushing bad code we recognize the gaps in the code review process and the need for better testing procedures.
+To explain this, let’s consider an incident caused by a junior engineer wo deployed faulty code. n a blameless postmortem we would focus on understanding how the code made it through the review and was not caught during the QA processes and was allowed to progress through all of our release gates.
+Rather than simply blaming the junior engineer for pushing bad code we recognize the gaps in the process and the need for better testing procedures.
-However, let’s assume following this postmortem management enforces new checklists demanding more rigorous testing protocols and stricter gating of releases.
-Everyone wanting to deploy must comply with this vast list of action items ensuring the release is acceptable.
+However, let’s assume following this postmortem management enforces new checklists, demanding more rigorous testing protocols and stricter gating of releases.
+Everyone who wants to deploy code changes now must comply with this vast list of action items ensuring the release is acceptable.
 In this case, despite the postmortem being blameless, it wasn’t sanction-less.
-The negative consequences are now having to comply with overly long and dreadful checklists fostering a fear-driven culture, inhibiting honest communication since no-one wants to follow even tighter protocols.
+The negative consequences are that now everyone has to comply with overly long and dreadful checklists fostering a fear-driven culture, inhibiting honest communication since no-one wants to follow even tighter protocols.
 Conversely, a truly sanction-less postmortem would dig deeper in why the already existing QA processes did not detect the issue earlier and would have allowed to gate this release.
 Maybe we would have found out that deadlines were too tight and engineers overworked and could not spend enough time on quality assurance.
-We could have identified that promises were made towards customers in regards to the availability of the feature creating the time-pressure.
+We could have identified that promises were made towards customers in regards to the availability of the feature creating time-pressure.
 This finding would allow us to re-think the communication strategy for new features to customers or the way we prioritize our feature backlog.

 ## Conclusion